evanross14/PlaylistTransferApp/README.md

 If running this application, must add Spotify developer token information.
 This can be found in SpotifyAuthManager.swift.

 Apple Music implementation would require an Apple Developer account subscription, so instead I use the convert to txt option and txt to Apple Music options from TuneMyMusic.
 While this is not ideal, it is free.

+Includes example files for testing formatting of playlists.